gsl12/Tiny-M/README.md

 ### Discord

 The [CroXY Discord](https://discord.gg/tmZkjWs) has a tiny-m channel where several Tiny-M builders hang out.
+Be sure to check the #tiny-m-faq channel

 # Images